 - Write down your questions.
 You can then ask us all your questions later.

-- Perhaps someone close to you can help you read and understand the information.
+- Perhaps someone you know can help you read and understand the information.

 Phase 2: The preparation

-With good preparation, the application process will be faster, there will be fewer unexpected surprises and it will increase your chances of getting a job.
+With good preparation, the application process will go faster, there will be fewer unexpected surprises and it will increase your chances of getting a job.

-Speaking, understanding, reading and writing good Dutch is necessary to be able to work in Dutch healthcare.
-You must therefore provide proof of your Dutch language skills with your application.
+Speaking, understanding, reading and writing Dutch at the right level is necessary to be able to work in Dutch healthcare.
+You need to therefore provide proof of your Dutch language skills with your application.
 The required language level varies per profession.
 It varies per person how long it takes to learn the Dutch language.
 Learning Dutch at the right level takes an average of one and a half to two years.
-You must also provide proof of your English reading skills.
+You need to also provide proof of your English reading skills.

 On this website you will also find a step-by-step plan in which all steps of the 'Declaration of Professional Competence' application procedure are described.
-Here you will also find information about what you need to arrange, for example, to be able to log in to 'mijn.bigregister.nl'.
+Here you will also find information about what you need to arrange, such as how to log in to 'mijn.bigregister.nl'.
 The application process consists the following parts:

 - submit application with all documents/evidence;